Work management November 20, 2024 17 MIN READ

 It influences the type and volume of work your team takes on.
 And it shapes hiring decisions, too.

-• Precise revenue forecasting: With a clear understanding of your team’s billable capacity, you can set achievable utilization targets and confidently project revenue based on the planned workload.
-And your numbers help leadership plan investments, hire employees, and expand the business—without worrying about cash flows.
+• Precise revenue forecasting: With a clear understanding of billable hours, you can set specific utilization goals and forecast revenue based on the actual workload.
+These data points allow leadership to confidently plan hiring and investments without risking cash flow issues.

 • Balanced workloads: By tracking your team’s capacity, you can clearly identify who needs more work or less.
 And redistribute tasks as needed, helping to prevent costly burnout and disengagement